Skip to content

 How to Observe Advent Like a Christian

-On a recent visit to the Christmas card section of Wal-Mart, I found singing cards, pop-up cards, 3-D cards (which, admittedly, are kind of cool), cards with jokes, money-holder cards, and neutral “Happy Holidays” kinds of cards.
+On a recent visit to Walmart’s Christmas card section, I found quite an array of mailable holiday greetings.
+Singing cards, pop-up cards, 3-D cards (which, admittedly, are kind of cool), cards with jokes, money-holder cards, and neutral “Happy Holidays” cards.
 But Christmas cards with any type of meaningful Biblical message at all?

-The few labeled “religious” constituted less than ten percent of the stock and mostly stuck to wimpy “may your Christmas be filled with peace” kinds of messages.
+Those were non-existent.
+The few cards that were labeled “religious” constituted less than ten percent of the stock and mostly stuck to wimpy “may your Christmas be filled with peace” messages.

 How might I observe Advent like a Christian?